emilywatkins/pizza/README.md

 ## Description

 This page asks the user for relevant information for ordering a pizza: size, meat toppings, and veg toppings.
 Based on this input, an order summary will describe the specifications and calculate a total cost.
-The base price is $5.
-Small adds $1, medium adds $2, large adds $5.
-Meat toppings add $2 each, veg toppings add $1 each.
 This project is an exercise in object oriented JavaScript, jQuery, constructors, and prototype methods.

+## Specs

+* It can adjust total price based on size selection.
+Base price = 5, small adds 1, medium adds 2, large adds 3.
+  * Example Input: small, medium, large
+  * Example Output: [6], [7], [8]

+* It can adjust total price based on meat toppings selection.
+Meet toppings add 2 each.
+  * Example Input: medium with pepperoni and sausage
+  * Example Output: [11]

+* It can adjust total price based on veg toppings selection.
+Veg toppings add 1 each.
+  * Example Input: medium with pepperoni and spinach
+  * Example Output: [10]

 ## Setup